 Student Disability Services (link) helps students with documented disabilities secure the support they need to succeed academically at UMKC.

-Disability services for employees are provided by the Office of Affirmative Action; visit Disability Access (link) for more information.
+Disability services for employees are provided by the Office of Equity & Title IX; visit Disability Access (link) for more information.

 Academic Support & Mentoring (link) provides tutoring to all UMKC students.